siriquelle/open-xml-docs/docs/how-to-open-a-word-processing-document-from-a-stream.md

 ```

 > [!NOTE]
-> Notice that the **OpenAddAddToWordprocessingStream** method does not close the stream passed to it.
+> Notice that the **OpenAndAddToWordprocessingStream** method does not close the stream passed to it.
 The calling code must do that.

 Following is the complete sample code in both C\# and Visual Basic.